Carabao Cup - EFL Cup

 The League Cup is effectively the second biggest domestic cup trophy in English football (after the prestigious FA Cup) and one that attracts a great deal of interest, especially as the tournament moves into its latter stages.

 The first team to win the trophy was Aston Villa, who beat Rotherham in a two-legged final in 1961.
-The final was a two-legged affair up until 1967 and has usually been held at Wembley Stadium, but was played at the Millenium Stadium between 2001 and 2007 when Wembley was being redeveloped.
+The final remained a two-legged affair up until 1967 and has usually been held at Wembley Stadium, but was played at the Millennium Stadium between 2001 and 2007 when Wembley was being redeveloped.

-Liverpool have won the competition the most times, on nine occasions, and Manchester City have won it eight times.
-Chelsea, Aston Villa, and Manchester United have all won the EFL Cup five times.
-Tottenham sits just behind these teams, with four successes.
+Liverpool have won the competition the most times, doing so on 10 occasions.
+Manchester City have won this trophy eight times, while Chelsea, Aston Villa, and Manchester United have won the EFL Cup five times apiece.
+Tottenham sits just behind these teams, with four League Cup successes.

-The trophy has often been won by so-called 'lesser teams,' including the likes of Luton Town, Oxford United, and Norwich City.
+The trophy has also occasionally been won by so-called 'lesser teams,' including the likes of Luton Town, Oxford United, and Norwich City.

 Brian Clough's Nottingham Forest had a very successful spell in the competition in the late 80s and early 90s.
 Manchester United won it twice in a row in 2009 and 2010 under Sir Alex Ferguson.